 Activity editor is the interface that allows authors to build an Activity using templates, and set the configuration.

 An Activity ID is used to group unique user sessions together.
 It is only required when submitting student responses to Learnosity and is mainly used for reporting purposes.

 An Activity list is the interface where authors can see a list of Activities.

 An Activity reference is a unique reference code assigned to each individual Activity.
 The Activity reference is used to identify and activate Activities, once created.

 An Activity template is a pre-defined collection of Items to be rendered as a single assessment.
 It can include configuration options to control the assessment’s behavior when presented.

 Learnosity Analytics is our analytics product, encompassing the Reports API and Data API, allows developers to create analytics and reporting for their education products.

 An API consumer is an account identity that is subordinate to a customer account, used to segregate the storage of student responses and sessions, control access to Learnosity APIs, and can be linked to one or many Item banks.
 One Learnosity customer account can have multiple API consumers.

 Assess API presents multiple Questions in a paged assessment format with navigation, time tracking, user flow management, reviewing progress and configurable accessibility options.
 The primary route for using this is via the Items API, Learnosity's top level assessments API.

-A Learnosity assessment presents a set of Questions to a user and captures their responses. assessment stack The assessment stack delivers robust digital assessment in your education product.
+A Learnosity assessment presents a set of Questions to a user and captures their responses.
+The assessment stack delivers robust digital assessment in your education product.
 The assessment stack offers configurable save, resume and submit functionality, which securely persists users’ assessment data in Learnosity’s infrastructure.